PHart3/colimits-agda/README.md

    Agda code takes about 40 minutes on our host Ubuntu with 16 GB of RAM.
    (We see a 17% speed-up by using the `--save-metas` option.)

-   **Note:** Check just the final three files in the Dockerfile for the theorems in the paper "On Left Adjoints Preserving Colimits in Homotopy Type Theory."
+   **Note:** Check just the final three files in the main Dockerfile for the theorems in the paper "On Left Adjoints Preserving Colimits in Homotopy Type Theory."
 Alternatively, to type check these theorems, run: